INeedJobToStartWork/MyError/README.md

 ### myErrorWrapper `🎉 New feature!`

-`trycatch` one line wrapper with instant error thrower.
+`TryCatch` one line wrapper with instant error thrower.

 ```ts
 // Before